Back surgery. It

 chiropractic research continues to do: produce the research and publish the

-How does one make that decision though?
+How to decide though?
 When a surgeon proposes surgery or a pain medicine doctor

 offers medication or a physical therapist offers exercise or a chiropractor